ChameleonCloud/CC-Ubuntu/README.md

 * `base`: General Ubuntu image
 * `gpu`: includes CUDA 8 driver
-  * Needs to be built from another Ubuntu image as it grabs the kernel info to install headers, and also on a GPU node so the NVidia installer doesn't abort.
+  * *Needs to be built from another Ubuntu image with the **same kernel*** as it grabs the kernel info to install headers, and also on a GPU node so the NVidia installer doesn't abort.

 ```
 $ ./create-image.sh image_ubuntu.qcow2